Theory of the Collective Many-body Subradiance in Waveguide Quantum Electrodynamics: Ideal waveguide

+Thus the linewidth remains continuous at the switching point, while the energy shift of the mode selected solely by the smallest linewidth is not single valued there.

+Figure~\ref{fig:ideal_summary} compares Eqs.~\eqref{eq:Gamma_zhang_main} and \eqref{eq:J_ideal_main_equiv} with exact numerical diagonalization.
+The analytical expressions reproduce both the $\xi^2/N^3$ linewidth scaling and the switch of the narrowest mode at $d=\lambda/4$.
+Away from the switching point, the collective shift approaches an $N$-independent band-edge value, with a finite-size correction proportional to $\xi^2/N^2$.
+The asymptotic agreement improves for smaller $\xi/N$, as expected from Eq.~\eqref{eq:ideal_two_k_branches_main}.

+For the collective linewidth, Figs.~\ref{fig:ideal_summary}(a) and \ref{fig:ideal_summary}(b) show $\Gamma_\xi/\Gamma$ as a function of $N$ for $\xi=1$ and $\xi=3$, respectively, at three representative spacings.
+In all cases, the analytical results reproduce the characteristic subradiant scaling $\Gamma_\xi\propto\xi^2/N^3$.
+The agreement improves with increasing $N$ and is better for the lower-index mode $\xi=1$, consistently with the condition $\xi\ll N$ underlying the Bragg-edge expansion.
+The larger deviations at small $N$, particularly for $\xi=3$, originate from higher-order finite-size corrections that are neglected in the asymptotic formula.
+From Fig.~\ref{fig:ideal_summary}(c), we can see that the narrowest mode switches between the two Bragg-edge families at $d=\lambda/4$.
+Its linewidth increases for $0<d<\lambda/4$, decreases for $\lambda/4<d<\lambda/2$, and remains continuous at the switching point to the asymptotic order retained here.

 The collective energy shift shows a markedly different behavior.
-As seen in Fig.~\ref{fig:ideal_summary}(d)--\ref{fig:ideal_summary}(f), the analytical formula in Eq.~\eqref{eq:J_ideal_main_equiv} captures both the weak $N$ dependence and the much stronger dependence on $k_0 d$.
-For fixed spacing, $J_\xi$ rapidly approaches an $N$-independent band-edge value, while the residual branch dependence appears only through the finite-size correction proportional to $\xi^2/N^2$.
-In particular, Fig.~\ref{fig:ideal_summary}(f) shows that for large $N$ the $\xi=1$ and $\xi=3$ branches are nearly indistinguishable on the scale of the dominant spacing-dependent shift, confirming the separation between the leading band-edge contribution and the subleading finite-size correction.
+As seen in Fig.~\ref{fig:ideal_summary}(d)--\ref{fig:ideal_summary}(f), the analytical formula in Eq.~\eqref{eq:J_ideal_main_equiv} captures both the $N$ and $d$ dependence well.
+For fixed spacing, $J_\xi$ rapidly approaches an $N$-independent band-edge value, while the residual mode-index dependence appears only through the finite-size correction proportional to $\xi^2/N^2$.
+In particular, for $N=100$ and $\xi=1$, the system exhibits a distinct jump at $d=\lambda/4$, arising from the switch between the negative- and positive-shift branches, as seen in Fig.~\ref{fig:ideal_summary}(f)

-Once the array enters the deep-subwavelength regime in a nonideal waveguide, however, the unguided free-space interaction becomes essential.
-In that case, both the linewidth and the collective energy shift must be rederived from the full Hamiltonian in Eq.~\eqref{eq:Heff}, since the free-space near-field contribution can dominate the ideal-waveguide result.
+Once the array enters the deep-subwavelength regime in a nonideal waveguide, the nonguided free-space interaction becomes essential.
+In that case, both the linewidth and the collective energy shift must be rederived from the total effective Hamiltonian in Eq.~\eqref{eq:Hefftotol}, since the free-space near-field contribution can dominate the ideal-waveguide result.